false-positive/notewell/README.md

   > Note: Don't access <http://localhost:3000>.
 The Django server on :8000 automatically connects to it

-Then you can head on over to <http://localhost:8000/accounts/login/> and login as `admin` with the password you set earlier.
+5. Head on over to <http://localhost:8000/accounts/login/> and login as `admin` with the password you set earlier.

 ## License